On this page

 The Safeguard Mechanism was amended in March 2019 to bring baselines up-to-date and allow them to keep pace with business growth.
 These amendments give facilities the option to use published production variables and industry default emissions intensity values in baseline applications.

-For changes in the Safeguard Rule see:
+Changes to the Safeguard Rule

 The Safeguard Mechanism document defines published production variables.
-It also provides guidance for facilities who want to calculate site-specific emissions-intensity values .
+It also provides guidance for facilities who want to calculate site-specific emissions-intensity values.

 Changes in response to the COVID-19 pandemic